nkbelov/wtweb/resources/garden/implementing-uitableview.md

 3. Retrieve a view for each visible row and assign it its frame,
 4. Done!

 As I discussed earlier, this method will be called each time the user scrolls the list and thus `bounds` get shifted up or down the coordinate system of the list view.
 This means that we are able to react quickly and reuse views as soon as they are allowed to disappear, thus keeping the amount of created views as low as possible.
 On the other hand, this means that this function will be called very often — very likely every frame — which means that this function has to be extremely efficient at what it's doing.
-As I alredy have noted in the comments, we are currently using a very inefficient search strategy[^ineffsearch], which we will need to take care of later.
+As I already have noted in the comments, we are currently using a very inefficient search strategy[^ineffsearch], which we will need to take care of later.

 ## The helper methods